daytonn/modjs-architecture/README.md

 ##About

 Mod.js is a Javascript framework built specifically for the [ArchitectureJS](https://github.com/daytonn/architecture-js "ArchitectureJS") engine although it can be used as a stand-alone framework.
+Modjs focuses on creating a very lean application skeleton with a minimum of methods to help you manage complex javascript applications.

+## Installation
+Requires ruby version 1.9 or higher.
+The best way is using rubygems:

+    gem install modjs-architecture

+Or include it in your project's Gemfile with Bundler:

+    gem 'modjs-architecture'

 ###contributing to architecture.js